webpack-contrib/eslint-loader/README.md

 #### `emitErrors` (default: `false`)

-Loader will returns error instead of warning if this option is set to true
+Loader will return errors instead of warnings if this option is set to true

 ```js
 module.exports = {